qaif/quantum-games-hackathon-2022/README.md

 It is our hope that you find this game equally entertaining, educational, and beautiful.

 ## :rocket:&nbsp; Getting started

+This games is made by using Pygame as the game engine, and we integrate Qiskit Simulator as to simulate the real process of Quantum Key Distribution.

 To rocket right in, download Verona-2049 with [git](https://git-scm.com/) at the terminal
 ```bash